I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 However our Statbank struggled to keep up with technical debt and around 2014 we looked to do some upgrading and decided to make the switch to PxWeb.

+### Business case
+> Issue to address, problems with current solution (or lack of), etc.

-- [ ] Move the previous paragraphs to Context chapter?
+- [x] Move the previous paragraphs to Context chapter?
-- [ ] Explain business case more, in SSB everybody has to disiminate throught the Statbank
+- [x] Explain business case more, in SSB everybody has to disiminate throught the Statbank

+In Statistics Norway we have a disimitation policy that says every table/dataset should be made availible in the Statbank.
+This requires that the statistical departments provide a minimum of metadata and it makes data easier to find knowing that everything is in the Statbank.
+On the other hand having a central/common(?) solutions like this demands smooth operation and no bottlenecks.

+We also like to provide as much as possible through public APIs as open data.

 ### Service reuse